 The steroids impact their self-esteem, sexuality and social lives, but some women also experience positive side effects.

-Research and psychiatrist Ingrid Amalia Havnes interviewed female bodybuilders and has looked into how their use of certain doping substances has impacted them physically, psychologically and socially.
+Researcher and psychiatrist Ingrid Amalia Havnes has interviewed female bodybuilders and looked into how their use of certain doping substances has impacted them physically, psychologically and socially.